How to stay cool during labour: Tips and advice for summer births

 Why are labour wards so hot?

-Hospitals in general tend to be on the toasty side for obvious reasons - no one is going to feel better if they're feeling chilly.
+Whether it is winter or summer, hospitals in general tend to be on the toasty side for obvious reasons - no one is going to feel better if they're feeling chilly.
 Labour wards in particular are always a few degrees warmer as newborn babies can easily lose heat from their bodies when they're born.
 So while it might seem a little crazy to have the heating on during the summer (not to mention VERY uncomfortable for us mums), it's all to keep your baby safe and healthy.

 Ways to stay cool during labour